-My first visit was a casual drop in when I happened to be in the area for another event.
-The menu is limited but offers interesting options, including tea cocktails.
+My first visit was a casual drop in.
+I happened to be in the area for another event.
+The menu is a bit limited but offers interesting options, including tea cocktails and food pairings.
 I opted for a yabukita kabuse sencha and the king salmon sashimi.
 The tea was incredible (so much umami!) but the salmon was definitely the star of the show.
 It was among some of the best sashimi I’ve ever had.
 The freshly grated wasabi really knocked my socks off.

 The attention to detail and focus on service are really what makes visiting this teahouse an experience.
-You might pay more than you would at another place but this isn’t afternoon tea service or a cafe where your leaves are brewed up in a paper bag.
 It’s a destination, both for the tea and culinary delights.
-Tea pairing dinners are hosted regularly in collaboration with Michelin Star chefs.
+They collaborate with Michelin Star chefs regularly to host tea pairing dinners.
 I also really love that they are open relatively late in the evening.
 Sometimes I’d much rather get tea with friends than cocktails but at this place, we can do both!

 My second visit was for a very special occasion.
 29B Teahouse hosted a tea tasting and book signing with Tony Gebely of World of Tea.
 Stefen began the event by sharing his admiration for Tea: A User’s Guide, a sentiment that I can definitely echo.
 It is essential reading for anyone interested in tea.
 My copy is used as reference material on a regular basis, especially when I am writing blog posts.
 Spring for a physical copy rather than the Kindle edition if you don’t already own one.
 The carefully documented color photographs are incredibly useful.